 There is no standard method of naming tensegrity structures at the present time because sculptors, mathematicians and biologists take different approaches and use different terminology (see definitions page); even these pages may have some inconsistencies as things move on and get refined.

-Simple table top and hand size models are fairly straight forward particularly if using light wooden dowels and elastic cord.
-Daniele-Claude Martin has made a great video that describes how to make these models.
+Simple table top and hand size models are fairly straight forward particularly if using light wooden dowels and non-stretchable cord.
+Daniele-Claude Martin and Susan Lowell de Solórzano have both made simple-to-follow videos that describe how to make them.

 Bruce Hamilton also has a sequence of videos on how to make his Pensegrity model.